noahzeldin/dissertation/mt_music_analysis.md

 #### Special Case: 6/4

-**Need to account for 6/4, which is compound duple.**
+6/4 is compound duple and therefore a special case.
+NB: 6/4 is the only compound duple meter present in the work.

-Check which measures are in 6/4.
+Check which measures are in 6/4:

 ``` r
 gen_tib %>%